Skip to content

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank Ragdoll insurance can be taken out as soon as your pet is 8 weeks old, right up until their 10th birthday.
-And once you have cover in place, we’ll insure your Ragdoll cat for their entire life - as long as you renew your policy year after year.
-Giving you one less thing to think about.
+Sainsbury’s Bank cat insurance can be taken out as soon as your pet is eight weeks old, right up until their 10th birthday.
+And once you have cover in place, we’ll insure your Ragdoll cat for their entire life – as long as you renew your policy year after year.

 How to care for a Ragdoll

 Ragdolls cats need regular grooming but are easy to look after.
+They’re happy to be fussed over, so feel free to pick up your Ragdoll cat and check they’re doing ok.
 Make sure that they have a balanced diet and lots of exercise to keep them in tip-top condition.

 Feeding and nutrition

-Ragdolls can take up to 4 years to become fully mature.
+Ragdoll cats can take up to 4 years to become fully mature.
 Feed them a cat food that matches their age, size, activity level and any specific health conditions.
 Your breeder should tell you when and how often to feed them.
 Ideally, use the same cat food to avoid any tummy upsets.
-Like many cats, they like a routine so try to feed them at the same time every day.
+Like many cats, Ragdolls like a routine so try to feed them at the same time every day.

 They do love their food, so make sure they stay at a healthy weight by keeping to the guidelines on the food packaging.
 If in doubt, your vet will be happy to give you advice on the best food and how often to feed your Ragdoll.